We’re celebrating with these cookies today because it’s my BIRTHDAY!

-This year was no exception – birthday weekend was in full force.
-I was able to spend a night out dancing with friends, a girls night out with my mom, and a family night – all with meals at my favorite places and a ridiculous amount of wine.
+This year was no exception… the birthday weekend was in full force.
+I was able to spend a night out dancing with friends, a girls’ night out with my mom, and a night with my family.
+Of course, all with meals at my favorite places, and a ridiculous amount of wine.

-For the past 4 years, FaceTime has brought me and my family together while I open presents and cut the cake over video chat.
-Not this year – real hugs, real laughs, and sharing food and wine together.
+For the past 4 years, FaceTime has brought me and my family together while I open presents and cut the cake over video chat whether I was in Baltimore or North Carolina.
+Not this year.
+This year there were real hugs, real laughs, and lots of sharing food and wine together.

 I think 28 is going to be pretty good to me.

 Especially because these cookies have entered my life.
 And now yours.